srph/angular-age-filter/README.md

 })
 ```

-Our filter also accepts a second parameter, testing the birthdate against a given time, such as:
+**It also accepts a second parameter, testing the birthdate against a given time, such as:**

 ```html
 {{ '11/23/1996' | age: '11/23/2001' }}